CMS Quality Measures: Overview and FAQ

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-The Department of Health and Human Services is continually seeking ways to improve patient outcomes in the U.S. As part of this push, the Center for Medicare and Medicaid services (CMS) oversees a number of initiatives to enhance quality of care delivery.
+The Department of Health and Human Services (HHS) is continually seeking ways to improve patient outcomes in the U.S. As part of this push, the Centers for Medicare and Medicaid services (CMS) oversees a number of initiatives to enhance quality of care delivery.
 The CMS quality measures were created as a way to quantify efforts to meet these initiatives.

 It’s important for healthcare leaders and providers to stay aware of these measures as a way to work toward improving care for their own patients.
 This guide provides a detailed description of what quality measures are, why they’re used, and how they relate to your facility.